-Mexican cheeses and creams.
-Common brands: Cacique, Fud, Lala, Supremo, Olé,
+- Mexican cheeses and creams: Common brands include Cacique, Fud, Lala, Supremo, and Olé,

-Mexican soft drinks in bottles or cans.
-Look for tamarind, guava, or other flavors of carbonated drinks, and the ever-popular non-alcoholic sangria soda.
-Common brands: Jarritos, Señorial, Peñafiel, Mundet
+- Mexican soft drinks in bottles or cans: Look for tamarind, guava, or other flavors of carbonated drinks, and the ever-popular non-alcoholic sangria soda.
+Common brands include Jarritos, Señorial, Peñafiel, and Mundet.

-Banana leaves for wrapping tamales like those made in Oaxaca and other southern Mexico states.
+- Banana leaves: They're used for wrapping tamales like those made in Oaxaca and other southern Mexico states.

-Frozen tropical fruits, including fruit mixes such as that used to make hot... holiday fruit punch.
+- Frozen tropical fruits: These include fruit mixes such as that used to make hot holiday fruit punch.

 04 of 05